 Black beating heart

 By the way, modern Kato did not fully say goodbye to the mining past.
 The city still has two active coal mines and Europe’s biggest coal producer is located near Katowice.
-On the one hand coal mines create jobs, on the other hand it causes earthquakes, sinkholes, and smog.
+On the one hand, coal mines create jobs, on the other hand, it causes earthquakes, sinkholes, and smog.
 In short: Katowice still has a beating black heart, but who knows for how long.
-Now back to the post on things to do in Katowice.

 We start this post with street art because I love street art and there are plenty of works to explore in Katowice.
 Since 2011, Katowice hosts an annual street art festival (AiR).
 Restaurant owners and other businesses don’t mind providing a wall to the artists, because a cool painting attracts people (and so customers).
 Even the city itself sponsors some of the works from time to time.
 Very cool to see that Poland doesn’t perceive street art as vandalism, but as enrichment for the urban landscape.